lhovon/how2sde/README.md

 - Writing [a simple web server using the Spring MVC framework](https://spring.io/guides/gs/serving-web-content).
 Spring is a widely used web application framework.
 [MVC (Model-View-Controller)](https://developer.mozilla.org/en-US/docs/Glossary/MVC) is a common web app design pattern (code organization method) where Models define the data received and sent to clients, Views define how the Models are shown to clients (in web, the views are web page [templates](https://www.baeldung.com/spring-template-engines) - which are rendered with the Model's values to give the final result shown in the browser) and Controllers define the various endpoints, handle requests and implement the business logic.
 - Now [interact with a MySQL database](https://spring.io/guides/gs/accessing-data-mysql).
 Instead of writing raw SQL queries, web app developers will often use ORMs (Object Relational Mappers) which are libraries directly linking java objects to database records.
 So you only operate on objects and the changes get persisted (saved) to the DB.
 ORMs are frequently criticized for leading to suboptimal SQL however, and having ORMs is not an excuse to not learn SQL - it is extremely useful to know.
 - MORE SPRING - learn what a REST API is: https://spring.io/guides/gs/rest-service.
 It is just an API using HTTP verbs like GET, POST, UPDATE - often used in to communicate with both clients and between services.
+- Learn how to use the debugger - set a breakpoint and step through a program: https://www.youtube.com/watch?v=IeUZZoZE3sU

 Adavanced Projects:
 - Read and follow along the [Crafting Interpreters book](https://www.craftinginterpreters.com/contents.html).
 You will learn a ton about data structures and programming languages this way, and it's much more interesting than Spring webapps.
 HIGHLY RECOMMEND - taking a compilers course if often a defining moment in a CS degree where a lot of stuff clicks.